 Water leaks can be a homeowner’s worst nightmare, especially when they go unnoticed and lead to significant damage.
 Hidden leaks often lurk behind walls, under floors, or in ceilings, and by the time they become visible, the damage can be costly.
 Identifying hidden leaks early can save you time, money, and prevent major structural issues.
-In this guide, we’ll cover simple methods to detect these leaks before they become bigger problems.
+In this guide, we’ll cover simple methods to detect leaks before they become bigger problems.

 1. Watch for Unexplained Water Bills